Skip to Content

 • Cash: When you use cash, you don’t have to worry about paying any fees, including interest.

-If you can’t qualify for an unsecured, no-annual-fee credit card, you may be able to rebuild your credit with a secured credit card.
-A secured credit card is backed by a cash deposit, which becomes your credit line and is collateral if you don’t pay your bill.
+If you can’t qualify for a standard unsecured, no-annual-fee credit card, don't worry.
+You might be able to improve your score with a credit builder card.
+These are often secured credit cards, which are backed by a cash deposit that becomes your credit line and acts as collateral if you don’t pay your bill.
+This makes them a great tool for those with limited or damaged credit.

-Methodology: How We Picked the Best Credit Cards With No Annual Fees
+Methodology: How We Picked the Best No Annual Fee Credit Cards

 We did a lot of research to determine our top no-annual-fee credit cards.
 Here’s a glimpse at what we considered: